M69 motorway: Construction

 The contract for 8 mi from Burbage to Enderby was given in January 1975 to Alfred McAlpine.
 The 9 mi section from the A5 to the M1 opened on 21 December 1976.
 It was to open the day before, but snow had stopped white lines being laid.

 In April 1975 a £12.5 miles contract was given to Dowsett Engineering for the Anstey section.
 It was fully opened on 12 July 1977 by John Horam at the Wolvey Road bridge in Bulkington, in Warwickshire.

 Route

-Starting at the north-eastern suburbs of Coventry at junction 2 of the M6, the motorway crosses the Coventry Canal and then continues north-east past Bulkington and west of Wolvey before turning more easterly to run south of Hinckley (junction 2, known locally as 'Reacharound Island' because of the limited slip roads).
+Starting at the north-eastern suburbs of Coventry at junction 2 of the M6, the motorway crosses the Coventry Canal and then continues north-east past Bulkington and west of Wolvey before turning more easterly to run south of Hinckley.
 It then crosses the Birmingham to Peterborough railway line terminating in the vicinity of suburban Enderby and Braunstone to the south-west of Leicester junction 3, where it meets the M1 with continuation along the A5460/A563 towards Leicester.

 The M69 has no motorway service area given that this function is fulfilled at present by Leicester Forest East services and Corley services in close proximity to the start and end points of this relatively short motorway.